Genesis A

-Genesis A (or Elder Genesis) is an Old English poetic adaptation of the first half or so of the biblical book of Genesis.
+Genesis A (or Elder Genesis) is an Old English poetic adaptation of about the first half of the biblical book of Genesis.
 The poem is fused with a passage known today as Genesis B, translated and interpolated from the Old Saxon Genesis.

 Genesis A (and B) survive in the Junius Manuscript, which has been held in the Bodleian Library at the University of Oxford since 1677.

 Lacunae

 The sole manuscript containing Genesis A is incomplete, with a number of leaves missing.
 This means that, as we have it today, there are gaps (lacunae) in the poem.
 Paul G. Remley has estimated the number of missing lines thus:

-The total length of the combined Genesis A and B poems when the junius Manuscript was complete was therefore around 3339 lines.
+The total length of the combined Genesis A and B poems when the Junius Manuscript was complete was therefore around 3339 lines.

 Summary

 Genesis A begins before Biblical Genesis—not with the creation of the world but with the creation of Heaven and the angels and with Satan's war on Heaven.
 Then the poet describes the days of creation, culminating with the creation of Adam and a description of the Garden of Eden.
 After this, the poem scholars call Genesis B resumes the story of Adam in the Garden, while also going back to the war on Heaven Genesis A already discussed.
 Following the material from Genesis B, the poem is a fairly close translation of the Biblical book of Genesis up to and including the sacrifice of Isaac (Genesis 22.13).